a-bentofreire/beamtoix/docs/pages/library/oscillators.md

 ## Core oscillators
-**WARNING!** In the ABeamer 2.x these core oscillators will move `core-oscillators` plugin.
+**WARNING!** In the BeamToIX 2.x these core oscillators will move `core-oscillators` plugin.
 To prevent breaking changes include now the js script `core-oscillators.js` on the html file.

- ABeamer has the following core oscillators:
+ BeamToIX has the following core oscillators:

 - `harmonic` - it generates a sinusoidal function that repeats it self every duration / cycles.